Code-Institute-Submissions/mabin9527-Bakery-Store/README.md

 - Provide a way for new and existing customers to contact the business.
 - Render essential information about the business to customers.

+## User Experience

+### Target Customer
+- People looking for a place to find delicious sweets.
+- People looking to order take away.
+- Groups of people looking for a place where they can sit down to have a chat.
+- Offer a place that people can connect internet to work or study.